garrandall/popular-music-data/tracks/splackavellie-pressha.md

 Drop tha top on his Mercades Benz
 So her legs can feel tha wind
-As he hits again and again and again Its all good yeah Because Im bout it bout it baby im bout it bout it baby
+As he hits again and again and again Its all good yeah Because Im bout it bout it baby I'm bout it bout it baby